Anders Kühnau

-Anders Kühnau Hansen (born 12 August 1981 in Odense, Denmark) is a Danish politician and the chairperson of the regionsråd (regional parliament) of Central Denmark Region since 2018.
+Anders Kühnau Hansen (born 12 August 1981) is a Danish politician and the chairperson of the regionsråd (regional parliament) of Central Denmark Region since 2018.
 He is elected on behalf of the Danish Social Democrats.
 He has been a member of the regionsråd since 2006.

 Biography

 Kühnau started the Social Democratic Youth of Denmark, where he was the chairperson of the Aarhus department from 1999 to 2001.
 In 2000 he started studying Political Science at Aarhus University, where he finished his degree in 2008.

 In 2005 he was elected for the regionsråd, and became the Social Democrats political spokesperson in 2009.

 In 2013 he was elected for the Horsens Municipal Council, where he held the position for a single period.
 In 2016 he became the vice-chairperson of the Central Jutland regionsråd.